 The year 1831 was also the same year that murderer Elizabeth Ross was cited as another “London Burker” and hanged shortly after Bishop and Williams in January of 1832 for killing Catherine Walsh of Whitechapel.
 The murders by Ross, Williams, and Bishop, along with the murders committed by Burke and Hare, led to the passage of the Anatomy Act 1832 that provided for an adequate and legitimate supply of corpses to be donated and used for dissection in direct response to the public’s revulsion at the illegal trade in corpses by those such as the London Burkers.

-As to Nova Scotia Gardens, by 1840, the area had degenerated into a notorious slum and for that reason Angela Burdett-Coutts purchased the land as she had in 1837 became one of the wealthiest women in England after inheriting her grandfather’s fortune of around £1.8 million.
-She was a philanthropist and believed in aiding the poor, helping with such worthy causes as the Ragged Schools.
-Therefore, after the leases on the cottages and property expired, she then established in 1869 a covered food market with 400 stalls called the Columbia Market.
+As to Nova Scotia Gardens, the area had degenerated into a notorious slum by 1840.
+Angela Burdett-Coutts had become one of the wealthiest women in England a few years earlier when she inherited her grandfather’s fortune of around £1.8 million.
+She therefore purchased the land because she believed in aiding the poor, and in fact helped with such worthy causes as the Ragged Schools.
+After the leases on the cottages and property expired in 1869, she established a covered food market with 400 stalls called the Columbia Market.
 However, the market closed in 1886 and today it functions as the Columbia Road flower market selling stock left over from Saturdays.

 *Williams real name was Head.
 He was said to be a carpenter and then a glass blower before combing a resurrection man.